sivagkalyan/gsivakalyanprofile/README.md

 # Personal Website

-This is the personal website of Siva Kalyan Geddada, a Data Engineer.
+This is the personal website of Durga Gadiraju, an AI & Data Solutions Leader.
 The website is built using HTML, CSS, and JavaScript and is deployed using GitHub Actions.

 ## How to View